 Director of Research Intelligence

-Overall, China's pursuit of BCI technologies is part of its broader efforts to advance its technology and military capabilities, and is likely to continue.
-These developments will have significant implications for global strategic competition and the development of BCI technologies.
+The PLA's developments in the realm of space are part of its broader efforts to modernize and upgrade its military capabilities, and are likely to continue in the future.
+These developments will have significant implications for global strategic competition and the use of space.

 Overall, the PLA's efforts to strengthen its nuclear, space, and counterspace capabilities are part of its broader efforts to modernize and expand its military capabilities, and to assert its influence in the region.
 These developments are likely to continue, and will have significant implications for regional security and global strategic competition.

 Post a Comment